 2. Where do you see God’s character most reflected in what you do?

-3. Where do you most experience/see fallenness through your work?
+3. Where do you most experience fallenness/brokenness through your work?

-4. Where do you see God at work through your work?
+4. How do you participate in God’s redemptive work through your work?

 5. In what other ways are you serving through your life and vocation?

 6. How can we pray for you and others in a similar line of work?